manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 * **Self-service download:** If API access is not feasible, datasets should be made available through a direct download link.
 This enables a PAN-NZ administrator to manually retrieve the data.

-  Both API and download options support discoverability, as these services are typically indexed by search engines.
-This makes them easier for PAN-NZ administrators to locate when searching for protected area data sources.

 * **Email request:** If neither of the above options is available, data may be provided by email.
 However, this approach increases the workload for both the parties requesting and supplying the data and limits discoverability.
 Datasets